cdb84/project-name/README.md

 inline flags must be on separate lines from the rest of the HTML body (for now).
 There are some odd peculiarities, such as the need for one line buffers between the inlne modules.

+## How It Works
+### GET
+The webserver is specially designed to handle requests of both GET and POST a particular way.
+When a GET is received, it compares the ending extension of the requested path to see if it ends in '.out', our ad-hoc preprocessing file extension.
+If it does, the web server then executes that binary (if the mode of that file is executable) and the output is piped directly to the user in the form of a new, preprocessed webpage. *"But isn't that insecure???"* No, not this part--the web server automatically converts all paths to long-form hard paths, meaning that it can only execute binaries that are present within the directory it is serving out of.
+### POST
+For data that is POSTed to the webserver, this is simply sent in as arguments to the program and then converted back into a dictionary, similar to the way PHP handles POST data.
+This is probably also equally terrible.

 ## TODO

 - [ ] Implement POSTing for inline files